iron0012/tdhopper.com/content/articles/2015-05-11-how-i-became-a-data-scientist.md

 Slug: how-i-became-a-data-scientist
 Date: 2015-05-11
 Category: datascience
+Tags: featured
+Summary: An overview of my round-about journey from studying math as an undergrad to the world of data science.

 Caution: the following post is laden with qualitative extrapolation of anecdotes and impressions.
 Perhaps ironically (though perhaps not), it is not a data driven approach to measuring the efficacy of math majors as data scientists.
 If you have a differing opinion, I would greatly appreciate you to carefully articulate it and share it with the world.